nanjekyejoannah/micropython/docs/develop/gettingstarted.rst

    $ wineconsole --backend=curses ./micropython.exe

-Refer to the `windows port documentation <https://github.com/micropython/micropython/tree/master/ports/windows>`_ on more details on building using Cygwin and MC visual Studio 2013 or higher.
+Refer to the `windows port documentation <https://github.com/micropython/micropython/tree/master/ports/windows>`_ on more details on building using Cygwin and MS visual Studio 2013 or higher.

 Build the Docs
 --------------